Soteria: Efficient Symbolic Execution as a Functional Library: : for C

 We evaluate \coteria on Collections-C, used by Gillian-C to evaluate WPST and bi-abduction~\cite{gillian-foundations-implementation-ayoun-2024,gillian-part-multilanguage-fragososantos-2020,compositional-symbolic-execution-loow-2024}.
 We run all benchmarks on a MacBook Pro (M4 Pro, 14 cores, 32GB RAM).

 \paragraph{Whole-Program Symbolic Testing (WPST)} We run \coteria, Gillian-C and CBMC on the same 159 symbolic tests as \citewithauthor{gillian-part-multilanguage-fragososantos-2020}, with a timeout of 30s per test, and compare their results.
 We run the three tools with options that, we believe, provide a fair comparison with \coteria in terms of number of checks. \footnote{Specifically, we run Gillian-C with default options, and we run \coteria with \lstinline[language=bash]|--alloc-cannot-fail --infinite-fuel --havoc-undef --cbmc|.
-We run CBMC~6.8.0 (Nov 5th 2025) with the \lstinline[language=bash]|--bounds-check --pointer-check --div-by-zero-check --pointer-primitive-check --unwind 10 --drop-unused-functions --signed-overflow-check --pointer-overflow-check --float-overflow-check --unwinding-assertions --no-malloc-may-fail|. } We present the performance results in \cref{tbl:wpst-collections-c}.
+We run CBMC~6.8.0 (Nov 5th 2025) with the \lstinline[language=bash]|--bounds-check --pointer-check --div-by-zero-check --pointer-primitive-check --unwind 10 --drop-unused-functions --signed-overflow-check --pointer-overflow-check --float-overflow-check --unwinding-assertions --no-malloc-may-fail|. } In particular, all three tools are run such that there is no limit on the number of explored paths, meaning that \emph{all} feasible branches are explored (the tests are written to be bounded).
+We present the performance results in \cref{tbl:wpst-collections-c}.

 Note that these tests were written by the Gillian-C authors, and thus they are subject to \emph{bias} (towards Gillian-C), as we described above in \cref{sec:soteria-rust}. \coteria runs \emph{faster} than Gillian-C on \emph{all tests}; this is despite the fact that, unlike \coteria, Gillian-C does not perform integer overflow checks.
 Both \coteria and Gillian-C run \emph{significantly faster} than CBMC.
 However, as these tests are (potentially) biased towards Gillian-C, further evaluation is needed to compare the tools on tests written for \sot and for CBMC.
 Moreover, CBMC times out on 30 of the (159) tests (with the timeout of 30s).
 As such, 900s of the total $\sim$1190s taken by CBMC is spent on timed-out tests.